 Indian Food :

-If you are heading for a place that may not be suitable for the Indian palatte, it’s wise to buy some food packets like Maggi / MTR packs and saves you from hunger pangs.
+If you are are going somewhere which is not Veg friendly, it’s wise to buy some food packets like Maggi / MTR packs.
 Several Asian countries including Vietnam, Korea, China and Japan are primarily a delight for non vegetarians, while you hardly get a salad or sandwich for vegetarians.
-If you don’t stress enough that you are a vegan/vegetarian, you might find yourself being served with a chicken sub despite ordering a Veg item.

 Fortunately countries like Dubai, Thailand (Key cities) , Malaysia, Singapore and several countries in Europe have plenty of Indian restaurants and you’ll never be far away from one.